artefactual-labs/decision-spoa/docs/ansible-haproxy-decision.md

 ### 7.3 Observability & Transparency

 - **Prometheus metrics** – Decision exports `decision_policy_decisions_total` labeled with `component_type` (frontend/backend), `component` (name), `bucket`, and `reason`.
 This makes it easy to build dashboards showing exactly why requests were denied, challenged, or cached.
-- **Verbose logging** – Enabling `--debug` on Decision prints the raw input, resolved IP, trusted proxy stripping results, and all variables.
+- **Verbose logging** – Enabling `--debug` on Decision prints the raw input, resolved IP, trusted proxy stripping results, and all variables (including the cached BotD verdicts from the session table).
 Troubleshooting becomes straightforward and auditable.
 - **Structured policy** – Every rule in `policy.yml` has a clear name and comment.
 Customers can audit and request changes confidently.

 ---